 In my twenties, I started reading Nora Roberts and the whole Halloween thing came up again.
 Only this time it was tied to witches – “good ones” and bad ones.
 Throw in a bunch of movies like Hocus Pocus, Halloweentown and Twitches, and the whole idea gets twisted again.
 What’s the deal with Halloween?
 Should I be afraid of Halloween or is it more than just a “fear factor”?

 When I became a Christian, I knew I had to put away the idea of witches and magic being good.
 I understood that Satan has power and that he sometimes gives people the means to access it.
 But what do we do about Halloween?
 Is it just a harmless holiday where children dress up and get treats?
 Or is there something more sinister?
 What do we have to fear about Halloween?

 I’ll tell you what I’ve found out and let you decide.

 To understand the holiday that we know as Halloween, we have to travel across the seas to Ireland, the United Kingdom, and Northern France to a time about 2000 years ago.
 For the Celts, the year began on November 1.
 This day marked the beginning of winter, a period of time when many of their people died (maybe because of the harsh weather).

 The Celts believed that on the night before the new year (October 31), the veil between the worlds of the living and the dead was blurred.
 Because it was, the ghosts of the dead could return to earth.
 There was ‘something’ about the 31st of October that made it possible for the Celtics priests (the Druids) to tell the future, so they claimed.

 The people built huge, sacred bonfires where they offered crops and animals as burnt sacrifices to their gods.

 Jack stuck the ember in a turnip and has been roaming the earth ever since.
-You can read the full version of this account on History.com.
+And that was the origin of the jack-o-lantern.

 Trick or treat seems to be a mash-up of two medieval practices: souling for treats and guising.